siddhartha-komodo/slate/source/includes/_005-outline-for-new-developers.md

 You can read more about how the security and payment are structured in [the section on Komodo's dPoW security services](#secure-this-asset-chain-with-delayed-proof-of-work).

 In general, the cost for Komodo's security services is competitive.
-While the initial setup cost may or may not be higher than other blockchain platforms, the benefits that come from owning your own full blockchain, not having to pay KMD gas/transaction fees, and in being able to deploy unlimited smart contracts, can become a cost-saving advantage over time for both you and your users.
+While the initial setup cost may or may not be higher than other blockchain platforms, the benefits that come from owning your own full blockchain, not having to pay KMD gas/transaction fees, and in being able to deploy unlimited smart contracts; can become a cost-saving advantage over time for both you and your end-users.

 Please reach out to our team whenever you are ready to purchase dPoW.
 We will direct you to one of our service providers, and they can give you a direct quote for the annual cost.